taking a nap outside a gurudwara in Delhi

 From Safdarjung Tomb, walk across Lodhi Road and turn right onto Second Avenue in Lodhi Colony.
 This lovely enclave is home to India’s first open air art district.
 There are over 50 massive art murals by contemporary artists from around the world painted on the facades of residential buildings.
 Many address social and environmental issues.

 The murals are located between Jorbagh Road, Meharchand Market, Second Ave and Fifth Road.
-Stop and have a coffee at Devan’s South Indian Coffee & Tea in Khanna Market.
+Stop and have a coffee at one of Delhi’s best coffee shops, Devan’s South Indian Coffee & Tea.
 They make a seriously good cup of coffee.

 • Hours & Admission: 24/7, free